-▶ The baseline of contact opportunities sometimes is given by the network delineation (e.g., classroom).
-Especially in larger groups (> 30), additional contextual indications this can then be used in statistical models. e.g., as a dvadic covariate.

-These can be exogenous (e.g., classroom membership) or endogenous (e.g., acquaintance, club membership);

-or as a monadic covariate with the sameX effect. or as a secondary dependent network variable.
+- The baseline of contact opportunities sometimes is given by the network delineation (e.g., classroom).
+Especially in larger groups (≥ 30), additional contextual indications may be used to represent contact opportunities.
+These can be exogenous (e.g., classroom membership) or endogenous (e.g., acquaintance, club membership); this can then be used in statistical models, e.g., as a dyadic covariate, - or as a monadic covariate with the ${\tt same X}$ effect, - or as a secondary dependent network variable.